 My newest web design project is making sure a website I am developing is at least “ADA Compliant.”
 I quickly learned this is not a straightforward as it seems.
-After several days of independent research, I phoned Cynthia Ng who presented for Novare Library and Florida Library Webinars on Making Online Accessibility Easy and Part of Your Work.
+After several days of independent research, I phoned Cynthia Ng who presented for Novare Library and Florida Library Webinars on Auditing Your Website for Accessibility Compliance and Understanding How ADA Applies and Making Web Services Accessible for Everyone

 Through our conversation and my research, I created a list of resources I plan to use and feel I can recommend.
 The goal is to continually update this list as the project continues with information I learn and use.